hargoniX/fil-rb/doc/report.typ

 Because this subtype is always known to be a valid binary search tree we can relate operations on it to operations on its inorder representation as a list as seen in @nipkowtrees.
 To do this we must
 provide:
-1. For each proposition on the tree a lemma that transport the proposition to a proposition about lists, for example for membership: `x ∈ t ↔ x ∈ t.inorder`
+1. For each proposition on the tree a lemma that translates the proposition to a proposition about sorted lists, for example for membership: `x ∈ t ↔ x ∈ t.inorder`
 2. For every operation on the tree a lemma that explains what happens when `inorder` is applied to the result of the operation, for example for inserting an element: `inorder (t.insert x) = sortedInsert (inorder t) x`